smk762/notary_docker_main/README.md

 # notary_docker_main

 Simple setup for running Main notary node daemons for dPoW.
 These are grouped into docker containers, and launched with docker-compose.
-There are a few branches to spread the load, each with a branch name like `notary-explorer-group-NUMBER` in this repo, with an accompanying branch with the same name in https://github.com/smk762/komodo-install-explorer
+It uses a submodule with the same branch name as this repo in https://github.com/smk762/komodo-install-explorer

-The chains in each group are as follows:

-Group 1:
-- DOC
-- MARTY
-- PIRATE
-- NINJA
-- ZOMBIE
+View or edit `coins_data.json` to change or add coins.
+Within this file there is an `explorer_group` key so you can select a subset of the coins as a group to install on a server with around 150GB disk space.

 ---
 ## Requirements